Editing a deployment

 • [--kpis] – Specifies the location of the KPIs JSON file, if you are providing KPIs for this flow.

-Example of updating your static node count:
+This is an example for updating static node count:

 cdp dfworkload update-deployment \